Hearing Loss And Hearing Aid FAQ

 Are hearing aids expensive?

 It’s all about value!
 Hearing clearly is part of staying healthy, happy and active.
 How much is that worth to you?
-The hearing specialists at Audiology Associates of Arlington will recommend the hearing aid options that best match your hearing needs, your lifestyle and your budget.
+The hearing specialists at Audiology Associates of DFW will recommend the hearing aid options that best match your hearing needs, your lifestyle and your budget.

 Can I save money by getting just one hearing aid?